-ACO’s Artistic Director Derek Bermel hosts an hour-long listening party of live archival recordings made from ACO performances in Carnegie Hall’s Stern Auditorium from 1985-2012, with special guests John Adams, Laurie Anderson, Hannibal Lokumbe, Eugene Moye, and Melinda Wagner.
+ACO’s Artistic Director Derek Bermel hosts an hour-long listening party of live archival recordings made from ACO performances in Carnegie Hall’s Stern Auditorium from 1985-2012, with special guests John Adams, Laurie Anderson, Anthony Davis, Hannibal Lokumbe, Eugene Moye, and Melinda Wagner.
 Registrants will listen to previously unheard audio recordings of the following works:

 David Diamond’s Symphony No. 9.
 Conducted by Leonard Bernstein (November 17, 1985)

 Hannibal Lokumbe’s African Portraits.
 Conducted by Paul Lustig Dunkel, ACO Co-Founder.
 (October 11, 1990)

 Earl Kim’s Violin Concerto with soloist Itzhak Perlman.
 Conducted by Paul Lustig Dunkel, ACO Co-Founder.
 (February 10, 1991)

 Melinda Wagner’s Falling Angels.
 Conducted by Paul Lustig Dunkel, ACO Co-Founder.
 (October 29, 1995)

 Derek Bermel’s Voices with Bermel on Clarinet.
 Conducted by Tan Dun (May 24, 1998)

 Laurie Anderson’s Songs for A E. Conducted by Dennis Russell Davies, ACO Co-Founder & Conductor Laureate (February 27, 2000)